2025–2026 Indonesian protests: Jakarta

 On 20 April, hundreds of people took part in a rally to defend Palestine in front of the US Embassy in Gambir, Central Jakarta.
 There is a police force that provided a special location for the masses within 50 metres of the US Embassy.
 The crowd carried various paraphernalia, such as flags, scarves and accessories with Palestinian flags.
 They also carried posters supporting Palestine and condemning genocide.
 They rallied until 22:45 WIB.

 On 21 April, Central Jakarta local police deployed 1,211 personnel in preparation for protests at separate locations, including US Embassy, MPR/DPR building, Polri headquarters, and Sarinah Road.
 It was reported that 10 protests would be held in Jakarta.

 On 28 July 2025, 1,489 joint personnel were deployed in preparation for the Indonesia (C)emas ('Anxious Indonesia', in reference to Golden Indonesia 2045 Vision) protest at National Monument.
 Protesters dispersed on 18:00 WIB. after their demands accepted by Vice Minister of the State Secretariat, Juri Ardiantoro.

-On 21 August, Students Together with the People Movement (GEMARAK) alongside with other civilian alliances, held a protest at front of MPR/DPR building at 14:00 WIB.
+On 21 August, Students Together with the People Movement (GEMARAK) alongside other civilian alliances, held a protest at front of MPR/DPR building at 14:00 WIB.
 Would be deployed 1,145 unarmed joint personnel in that protest.
 The protesters spread out a banner with the inscription "INDONESIA SOLDOUT" and flew the Straw Hat Pirates' Jolly Roger flags.
 One orator highlighted the issue of increasing educational costs and the ownership of state assets by businessmen.

 On 25 August, university students, online motorcycle taxi drivers (ojol), as well as other civilians, originally amounted up to 80 people, began to hold a protest at the MPR/DPR building at 10:00 WIB.
 The protesters were coordinated by Abdul Wahid Kaliki, Raka Abimanyu, and Ade Pratama, and they demanded for the ratification of Asset Confiscation Bill.
 Around 452 joint personnel were deployed to the demonstration.
 However, this number was soon increased to 1,250, and 360 additional personnel were further deployed at few places such as the Slipi Palmerah traffic light, Tomang, and Grogol.
 In response to the demonstration, access into front of MPR/DPR building was closed at 10:30 WIB, with the last being a Transjakarta route at 12:30 WIB Some junior high school (SMA) students also participated in the protest, although the head of Jakarta Metropolitan Resort Police, Purnomo Condro called to those below the age of 18 to withdraw.
 The protesters were seen flying the Straw Hat Pirates' Jolly Rogers.
 They also vandalised the back gate of the MPR/DPR building, with words such as PEJABAT KEPARAT ('officials are bastards') and BUBARKAN DPR ('dissolve the DPR').
 During the protest, the police also distributed mineral water to protesters.